SUNET/te-canvas-front/README.md

 ENCRYPTION_KEY
 AUTHORIZED_ROLES

-* Predifined in docker-compose file
+* Predefined in docker-compose file
 ```

 Create (and trust) the following self-signed cert: